ABC Warriors: Steelhorn / The Mess

 Centuries later, continued terraforming awoke Medusa, the planetary consciousness, and caused her to try to wipe out humanity.
 She destroyed George for the crime of terraforming her and discovered the Mess as a result; finding it shared her hatred of humans, she rebuilt it into a new incarnation of Steelhorn.
 He now possessed certain psychic powers allowing him to control Martian wildlife.
 He became Medusa's voice, organising the attacks on the human settlements and personally leading the slaughter at Viking City, which saw almost the entire population massacred by a Martian born virus.
 The ABC Warriors fought the new Steelhorn and eventually struck a deal with him and Medusa, agreeing to peaceful coexistence if human President Cobb was transformed into a Martian.

 Steelhorn re-joined the ranks of The ABC Warriors in place of the deceased Morrigun, in a bid to increase peace on Mars after Cobb's transformation sparked a civil war.
 While travelling with them to New Sidona to fend off Confederacy soldiers, Steelhorn was taken out by the rival Shadow Warriors, melted to a sludge once more.
-Due to occult activities by Deadlock, he was reborn again in a diamond form and brought about the ABC Warriors' victory.
+Due to occult activities by Deadlock, he was reborn in a diamond form and brought about the ABC Warriors' victory.

 He has two horns, one of which when played incites wildlife to rebel.
 He has not said what the other will do, but it is to be played in the event of a Confederate victory and the consequences would presumably be devastating.